Geometric and analytic structures on metric spaces homeomorphic to a manifold: Preliminaries

 \begin{lemma} Let \(f\colon X \to Y\) be a continuous map form a compact metric space \(X\) to a separable metric space \(Y\) which is an absolute Lipschitz neighborhood retract.
 Then for every \(\epsilon>0\) there exists a Lipschitz map \(g \colon X \to Y\) with \(d(f, g)<\epsilon\). \end{lemma}

-Here, a metric space \(Y\) is called \textit{absolute Lipschitz neighborhood retract} if there exists \(C>0\) such that whenever \(Y\) is contained in a metric space \(Z\) then there exists an open neighborhood \(U\subset Z\) of \(Y\) and a \(C\)-Lipschitz retraction \(R\colon U \to Y\).
+Recall that \(Y\) is said to be an \textit{absolute Lipschitz neighborhood retract} if there exists \(C>0\) such that whenever \(Y\subset Y_0\) for some metric space \(Y_0\), then there exists a \(C\)-Lipschitz retraction \(R\colon U \to Y\) where \(U\subset Y_0\) is an open neighborhood of \(Y\).
 Every closed Riemannian \(n\)-manifold is an absolute Lipschitz neighborhood retract, see e.g. \cite[Theorem~3.1]{hohti-1993}.

-\begin{proof} In the special case when \(Y=\R\) this follows from \cite[Lemma~2.4]{semmes-1996}.
+\begin{proof}[Proof of Lemma~\ref{lem:lip-approx-easy}] If \(Y=\R\), this follows directly from \cite[Lemma~2.4]{semmes-1996}.
 Since \(Y\) is separable we may suppose that \(Y\subset \ell^\infty\) via Fréchet's embedding.
 Hence, the general case can also be proved by applying \cite[Lemma~2.4]{semmes-1996} to each coordinate function. \end{proof}

-We say that \(Y\) is \textit{injective} if for all pairs \(A\subset B\) of metric spaces, any \(1\)-Lipschitz map \(f\colon A \to Y\) admits a \(1\)-Lipschitz extension \(\bar{f}\colon B\to Y\).
-For every \(X\) there is an injective space \(E(X)\) that contains \(X\) such that any isometric embedding \(X \to Y\) into an injective space \(Y\) admits an isometric extension \(E(X) \to Y\).
+We will also use some basic facts about injective metric spaces and injective hulls.
+A metric space \(Y\) is called \textit{injective} if for all pairs \(A\subset B\) of metric spaces, any \(1\)-Lipschitz map \(f\colon A \to Y\) admits a \(1\)-Lipschitz extension \(\bar{f}\colon B\to Y\).
+For every metric space \(X\) there is an injective space \(E(X)\), called the \textit{injective hull} of \(X\), such that \(X\subset E(X)\) and any isometric embedding \(X \to Y\) into an injective space \(Y\) admits an isometric extension \(E(X) \to Y\).
 Hence, roughly speaking, \(E(X)\) is the smallest injective metric space containing \(X\).
-This important result is due to Isbell \cite{isbell-1964}.
+This important result is due to Isbell \cite{isbell-1964} and was later rediscovered by Dress \cite{dress-1984}.
 Injective metric spaces are always complete and if \(X\) is compact, then \(E(X)\) is compact as well, see \cite[Section 3]{lang-2013}.